dkushner/ore-infinium/README.md

 Which means for a 8400x2600 map (the default, soft minimum), (8400 \* 2600 \*
 2 bytes = ~44 MiB).
 Presently, to run the game it's about 60MiB of RAM usage on average.
 Subject to change, of course.
-* GPU capable of OpenGL 3.0+ and/or GLSL 1.30.
-This is what I *know* it works on.
-It may work on lesser GPUs, so please let me know if it does.
-In theory it should, but we all know how well theory works..
+* GPU and drivers capable of OpenGL 3.0+ (and hopefully OpenGL ES 2.0).

 ## Planned Features
 Some of these plans are merely thoughts and things to experiment with, some are